Pekka Buttler, May 2020

 What are oily blades?

-Photographic lenses (as well as enlarger lenses) have an adjustable aperture, which has various effects on the resulting image.
-That aperture is typically constructed using a set of thin metal blades which can move in a way which allows them to close down the aperture.
+Photographic lenses (as well as enlarger lenses) have an adjustable diaphragm, which has various effects on the resulting image.
+That aperture is typically constructed using a set of thin metal blades that can move in a way which allows them to close down the aperture.

-Today, these blades are typically painted matte black to minimise reflections, but especially in older lenses they might also have a metallic finish.
+Today, these blades are typically painted matte black to minimise reflections, but especially in older lenses the blades might also have a metallic finish.
 Thanks to their thinness, smoothness and shape, these blades are able to slide against each other with barely any friction.

 Oily blades refers to that some lubricant has managed to reach the blades, and has spread out to cover the blades partially or entirely.